icgc-argo/seq-tools/README.md

 ## Installation

-For Ubuntu, please follow these steps to install the `seq-tools` (other OS should be similar):
+For Ubuntu, please make sure you have Python 3 (tested on 3.7, other 3.x versions should work too) installed first, then follow these steps to install the `seq-tools` (other OS should be similar):
 ```
 # install samtools (which is mainly used to retrieve BAM header information)
 sudo apt install samtools